matthewselby/url-exporter/README.md

 ## 📄 License

-This plugin is licensed under the GPL v2 or later.
+This plugin is MIT licenced.

 ## 💬 Support